alexbecerradev/alexbecerradev/README.md

 ## About Me

-Hello! 👋 I'm Alex, a passionate Full Stack JavaScript and Mobile Developer from Argentina.
+Hello! 👋 I'm Alex, a passionate Back-End Developer from Argentina.
 With a robust background in IT since 2008, I've witnessed the evolution of technology from the analog era of the '90s to the digital age we thrive in today.
 As a freelancer, I bring versatile expertise and a creative mindset to every project.

 ## My Journey